 Oracle Data Cloud opt-out: https://datacloudoptout.oracle.com/#optout

 Our website uses the DNS Service from Cloudflare aiming to increase security and performance while delivering our web content.
 The DNS Service is provided by Cloudflare, Inc. 665 3rd St. #200, San Francisco, CA 94107, USA.
 Technically, the information transfer between your browser and our web pages is managed through the Cloudflare network.
 In this context, Cloudflare is in the position to analyse any data traffic being transferred between you and our website in order to protect our sites from being attacked.
 The purposes described above, constitute our legitimate interest in data processing within the meaning of Art.
 6 para.
 1 lit.f GDPR.

-Cloudflare has self-certified under the CH-US and EU-US Privacy Shield Frameworks.
 Clouflare collects statistical information about your visit to this website.
+The processing of data by Cloudflare can take place in the USA and is based on data protection guaranteed by standard contractual clauses.
 This includes the name of the retrieved web page, file, date and time of retrieval, amount of data transferred, message about successful retrieval, browser type and version, the operating system of the user, referrer URL, the IP address and the requesting provider.
 Cloudflare uses the log data for statistical evaluation for the purpose of operation, security and optimization of the offer.